Volpestyle/wallcrawler/README.md

 - Dev (package‑scoped): `pnpm -r dev`
 - CDK Toolkit: `pnpm cdk`

+### Configuration

+The backend reads several environment variables at runtime:

+- `WALLCRAWLER_MAX_SESSION_TIMEOUT` — Maximum allowed session duration in seconds (defaults to 3600).
+- `PROJECTS_TABLE_NAME`, `API_KEYS_TABLE_NAME`, `CONTEXTS_TABLE_NAME` — Automatically injected by the CDK stack for the Lambda functions.
+- `CONTEXTS_BUCKET_NAME` — S3 bucket that stores browser context archives for persisted sessions.
+- `SESSIONS_TABLE_NAME` — Sessions table (`wallcrawler-sessions` by default).
+- Contexts (browser profiles) remain project-scoped.
+If you expose contexts to end users, ensure your application filters by both `projectId` and your own user identifier before forwarding requests to Wallcrawler.
+- API keys can be associated with multiple projects.
+When a key has more than one project, include `x-wc-project-id` on each request to select the target project; the authorizer denies access if the requested project is not in the key's allowlist.

+### Data Stores

+- **DynamoDB**
+  - `wallcrawler-sessions` — Session metadata, lifecycle history, and connection info.
+  - `wallcrawler-projects` — Project configuration (default timeout, concurrency limits, billing tier).
+  - `wallcrawler-api-keys` — SHA-256 hashed API keys mapped to one or more projects (`projectIds` attribute) with status flags.
+  - `wallcrawler-contexts` — Browser context metadata and S3 object keys.
+Add per-user ownership metadata in your app if you need user-level isolation.
+- **S3**
+  - `wallcrawler-contexts-*` — Stores compressed Chrome user data directories for persisted contexts.

 ### API compatibility

 Wallcrawler provides Browserbase‑compatible APIs and Stagehand endpoints.
 For exact routes, request/response shapes, and streaming behavior, see: